ibm-cloud-docs/satellite/ts-locations-debug.md

 # Location error messages
 {: #ts-locations-debug}

 By default, {{site.data.keyword.satellitelong_notm}} monitors the health of your locations and tries to resolve issues automatically for you.
-For issues that cannot be resolved automatically, you can debug the location by reviewing the provided health information.
 {: shortdesc}

 ## Reviewing error messages and logs